Air Canada Flight 759: Incident

 SFO was the first airport in the United States to install an Airport Surface Surveillance Capability (ASSC) system, which should have alerted the tower of a potential conflict between runway and taxiway movements.
-AC759 disappeared from the local controller's ASSC display for twelve seconds, between 11:55:52 and 11:56:04 p.m. local time (from shortly after the AC759 pilot asked for confirmation that 28R was clear, to the time the UA001 pilot noted that AC759 was lined up for Taxiway C), as AC759 was too far off-course from 28R.
+AC 759 disappeared from the local controller's ASSC display for twelve seconds, between 11:55:52 and 11:56:04 p.m. local time (from shortly after the AC 759 pilot asked for confirmation that 28R was clear, to the time the UA 001 pilot noted that AC 759 was lined up for Taxiway C), as AC 759 was too far off-course from 28R.

-AC759 completed its go-around and landed without incident after the second approach.
+AC 759 completed its go-around and landed without incident after the second approach.
 A single air traffic controller was monitoring ground and tower frequencies, which would typically be handled by two controllers.

 Aircraft

-The aircraft flying AC759 that night was C-FKCK, an Airbus A320-200.
-The aircraft was 24.5 years old on the day of the incident, first flying in December 1992.
+The aircraft flying AC 759 that night was C-FKCK, an Airbus A320-200.
+The aircraft was approximately 25 years old at the time of the incident, getting its airworthiness certificate on January 17, 1992.

 Investigation

-The incident was not considered reportable under current federal regulations, but former NTSB chairman Jim Hall called it "the most significant near-miss we've had in this decade" and urged the NTSB to re-evaluate those reporting requirements.
+The incident was not considered reportable under then-current federal regulations, but former NTSB chairman Jim Hall called it "the most significant near-miss we've had in this decade" and urged the NTSB to re-evaluate those reporting requirements.
 The United States National Transportation Safety Board (NTSB) was informed of the incident on July 9, and took the lead on the investigation, with assistance from the Federal Aviation Administration (FAA).
 The Transportation Safety Board of Canada (TSB) served as a facilitator to convey information between Air Canada and the NTSB.
 TSB released preliminary information from Occurrence No. A17F0159 on July 11, 2017.
 NTSB assigned identification number DCA17IA148 to the incident.

 A retired pilot stated that SFO requires "precision flying" as the two runways (28R and 28L) are laterally separated by 750 ft, and Taxiway C is separated from 28R by less than 500 ft.
 Other pilots pointed out that some airlines require all aircraft to use the instrument landing system (ILS) regardless of weather or visibility, which would have led the crew to realize that they were not lined up with runway 28R.
 Dave Jones, then California Insurance Commissioner and a passenger on AC759, wrote a letter to Air Canada a week after the incident requesting their cooperation with the investigation.

 Preliminary NTSB investigation results from flight data recorder telemetry, released on August 2, 2017, indicate that AC759 reached a minimum altitude of 59 ft above ground level, comparable to the 55 ft 10 in tail height of a Boeing 787-9, two of which were on Taxiway C. The cockpit voice recorder had been overwritten before the investigation was launched, as C-FKCK flew three more flights on July 8 before the NTSB was informed of the near-miss on July 9.